 Endeavour College of Natural Health is committed to creating a flexible and caring learning environment for all students to participate fairly and equally in their study.

 The College values and supports all members of the community regardless of disability or special needs.
 Endeavour expects all members of its community to support and assist all other members irrespective of individual differences.
 The Access and Equity Program (AEP) exists to enable the equal participation of every student, focusing on increasing social inclusion and advocating for individual student’s rights.

-The Program supports students with disabilities and medical conditions, and students requesting any Special Adjustments as a result of this.
+The Program supports students with a disability, mental health or medical condition, and students requesting any Special Adjustments as a result of this.
 The program enables all students to participate fully and equally in College life at Endeavour.
 We aim to provide educational opportunities through academic support, structured learning plans, accessible facilities, and adjusted teaching and assessment practices where reasonably possible.

 The fundamental principle behind the program is focusing on the needs of the student, as the students registered within the AEP know the truth of their own situation better than anyone.
 Inherent in the AEP is the focus on responsibility—both of the student and that of the College and how this partnership can be of the most benefit to each other.